Automattic/themes/colorloops/readme.txt

 === Colorloops ===
-Contributors: the WordPress team
+Contributors: Automattic
-Requires at least: 6.0
+Requires at least: 6.1
-Tested up to: 6.4.1
+Tested up to: 6.6
 Requires PHP: 5.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Colorloops is a minimalistic theme designed to bring some color to your blogging.
-With a thoughtful neutral frame, Colorloops will make your blog posts shine with a colorful effect.
+With a thoughtful, neutral frame, this theme will make your blog posts shine with a colorful effect.

 == Changelog ==